This is a very decadent mousse cake dessert. Very.

 This dessert is rich.
 The brownie is very sweet, while the mousse topping has the bitter-sweet flavour any good dark chocolate has.
 When the two flavours combine, it is an taste explosion made in heaven.
-However, if you prefer your chocolate a little sweeter, you might prefer to add a touch of honey to the chocolate and whipped cream.
+However, if you prefer your chocolate a little sweeter, you might prefer to add a touch of honey to the chocolate.

-You can decorate the cake in any way you like – I fancied a few nuts and thought that the sliced almonds looked really pretty around the edges.
+You can decorate the cake in any way you like.
+I fancied a few nuts and thought that the sliced almonds looked really pretty around the edges.
+I also had a couple of strawberries that I perched on top.

 Please note that all conversions to cups are based on the information I found online and may not be entirely accurate.
 If you are unsure, I would advise you do to your own conversions!